dasmeh/CAKUT/README.md

 ## Interactive data exploration (CELLxGENE)

-All primary datasets are additionally accessible through **CELLxGENE Explorer** for interactive visualization and exploration.
+The primary datasets used in our analyses are accessible through **CELLxGENE Explorer** for interactive visualization and exploration.

 ### Human fetal kidney
 Developmental single-cell atlas capturing nephrogenesis, stromal and mesenchymal lineages.